krumboeck/usb2can/README.md

-CAN driver for UAB "8 devices" USB2CAN converter
+CAN driver for "8 devices" USB2CAN converter
 ================================================

 Note